skoolkid/skoolkit/sphinx/source/extending.rst

 A minimal extension module would look like this::

-  # Extension module in the skoolkit package directory
-  from .skoolhtml import HtmlWriter from .skoolasm import AsmWriter
+  from skoolkit.skoolhtml import HtmlWriter from skoolkit.skoolasm import AsmWriter

   class GameHtmlWriter(HtmlWriter):
       pass